openshift/cluster-network-operator/docs/ovn_node_mode.md

 2. The startup scripts (both node and control-plane) now contain the authoritative feature enablement logic
 3. Control-plane components automatically enable all features (always run in "full" mode)
 4. DPU host nodes will automatically have incompatible features disabled regardless of previous ConfigMap settings
+5. DPU host nodes will have IP forwarding forced to Global mode regardless of the cluster-wide `IPForwarding` setting
-5. No manual intervention is required - the migration is handled automatically during the upgrade process
+6. No manual intervention is required - the migration is handled automatically during the upgrade process